thaodo2512/qemu-test/MCTP_QEMU_Guide.md

 - Host console: `I: received message world for endpoint 10, msg_tag 0, len 6`

 ## Troubleshooting
+- If QEMU errors with “invalid option”, make sure `QEMU_EXTRA_FLAGS` is semicolon-separated so CMake passes each flag separately (see commands above).
+You can confirm in the build tree: `grep -n \"-chardev socket\" build/mctp_endpoint/build.ninja` (and host accordingly) — the flags should appear without backslash-escaped spaces.
 - QEMU 10 rejects `wait=` in client mode (`server=off`); use the `reconnect=` form shown above and rebuild if you see an “invalid option” or “wait option is incompatible” error.
 - Port busy: choose another `MCTP_PORT`, rebuild with `--pristine=always`.
 - No traffic: confirm overlays map `arduino_serial` to `uart1` in each build (`grep -n arduino_serial build/*/zephyr/zephyr.dts`).